Why does matcha give you calm energy?

 The “Slow Release” Myth

 You’ll often hear that matcha caffeine releases slowly over hours.
 This lacks pharmacokinetic evidence.
-Caffeine reaches peak blood levels within 30-60 minutes regardless of source.
+Caffeine from matcha absorbs as fast as caffeine from coffee — about 99% bioavailable within 45 minutes, peaking at 30-60 minutes regardless of source.
 The smoother experience comes from L-theanine modulating caffeine’s effects, not from slower absorption.

 What This Means for You

-Low confidence: A single serving of matcha consistently delivers the studied cognitive benefits.
+Low confidence: That a single serving of matcha consistently delivers the studied cognitive benefits.
 Individual responses vary significantly based on caffeine sensitivity, genetics, and tolerance.

 Practical Recommendations